polyphony-chat/docs/docs/Protocol Specifications/core.md

     connection.

-Querying [this endpoint](/APIs/Core/Routes%3A No registration needed/#get-events) yields a JSON-Array containing either all events the session has missed since disconnecting from the WebSocket, or all events the session has missed since last querying the endpoint.
+Querying [this endpoint](/APIs/Core/Routes%3A No registration needed/#get-events) yields a JSON-Array containing all events the session has missed since last querying the endpoint, or since last being connected to the WebSocket.

 Depending on how many events the session has missed, the earliest events might be excluded from the response to limit the response bodies size.
 This